Lameroo: Media

 Lameroo was the home of the Pinnaroo Country News (5 June 1908 – 31 March 1922), which was the first country newspaper established by newspaperman James Barclay, in partnership with William Macfarlane.
-After 1911, it suffered due to the arrival of the Pinnaroo and Border Times (1911-1941).
+After 1911, it suffered due to the arrival of the Pinnaroo and Border Times (1911–1941).

 Lameroo was also home to two short-lived publications: the Lameroo Weekly News (9 – 30 June 1922), printed by Chas.
 Laycock; and, the Lameroo Mail (11 – 18 February 1927), printed by G.W.
 Veale.

 Attractions

-Lameroo is sandwiched between the Billiatt Wilderness Protection Area to the north, and the Ngarkat Conservation Park to the south.
+Lameroo lies between the Billiatt Wilderness Protection Area to the north, and the Ngarkat Conservation Park to the south.
 Both protected areas are reserves for bushwalkers and nature enthusiasts.
 In spring, native Australian wildflowers abound in the Ngarkat, while the Billiatt offers native fauna such as kangaroos and mallee fowl.